keeganmjgreen/green_airliner/docs/source/9_admin_and_logistics/9_admin_and_logistics.rst

 Rollout refers to the gradual application of (a) UAV-to-airliner docking, and (b) the mid-air recharging of electric airliners by this means, to airliners with passengers.
 Except perhaps in the case of electric airliners fulfilling relatively short routes, the rollout of both (a) and (b) is required for the rollout of electric airliners themselves.

-Similar to item (2) in the progression of type 2 air trials, the rollout of (a) and (b) may first be applied to airliners fulfilling relatively short routes, flying over or being redirected to fly over an intermediate airport out of which a UAV operates.
+Similar to item (2) in the progression of type 2 air trials, the rollout of (a) and (b) may first be applied to airliners fulfilling relatively short routes, flying over or being redirected to fly over an flyover airport out of which a UAV operates.
 The airliner does not need to be in need of recharging, nor does it need to be an electric airliner (qualifying as rollout of (a) but not (b)).

 Logistics
 ---------